-- Pay more than you need to
+- Remunerate more than you need to

-- Refinance to a shorter loan term
+- Refinance to a shorter term

-- Renovate the interior of your house
+- Renovate the interior of your habitation

-- Wait for your estate’s value to rise
+- Wait for the value to rise

 - Add curb appeal

-Click here to learn more about this.
+Click here for more about this.

 Q: Can I Sell My House and Still Live In It?

 A: Yes, you can.
 With a reversion, you can deal in all or fraction of your residence in return for a one, income every month, or both.
 Your abode, or the fraction of it you merchandise, now belongs to the reversion firm.
 However, you are permitted to carry on residing rent-uncharged in it until you breathe your last or move out permanently.
 Click here for more about this.